AVS-Avinash/JumpBirdJump/README.md

 # Jump Bird, Jump!
 A classic flappy bird style game.

-Solved mutiple problems using object pooling.
+- Increased performance using object pooling.
-The pipes adapt and their speed increases with more score.
+- The pipes adapt and their speed increases with more score.